 Mostar is known for its interesting street art and abandoned buildings, many riddled with bullet holes from the Bosnian War.
 “Today, young artists use the buildings as canvases to protest oppression and express themselves creatively.”
 It reminded me of artists in Maputo Mozambique who make creative art using civil war remnants.

-Some of the abandoned buildings include a sniper tower, Neretva Hotel, and an old airport hangar.
+Some of the abandoned buildings include sniper tower, Neretva Hotel, and an old airport hangar.
 At one time the sniper tower was a bank.
 It’s positioned along the city’s front border.
-During the Bosnian War it became a “base for snipers who hid in the tower to take aim at targets”.
+During the Bosnian War it became a “base for snipers who hid in the tower to take aim at their targets”.